Abdul040722/Antivirus-Software/README.md

 - Be cautious with files from unknown sources
 - Backup data before quarantining
 - Regularly update your OS and app
-- Contribute new malware hashes to strengthen detection
+- Contribute new malware hashes to strengthen detection in the system